mailoptin/mailoptin/readme.txt

 Best lead Generation, Email Automation & Newsletter WordPress Plugin.

 == Frequently Asked Questions ==
-See the website for more info https://mailoptin.io
+See the website for more info https://mailoptin.io/

 == Changelog ==

+= 2.2.38.1 =
+* Added autologin option to user registration integration.
+* Fixed PHP index error causing elementor forms not to work.
+* Fixed Fatal error in WPForms integration.
+* Fixed VTI issue where file without extension was failing.
+* Fixed bug where inline css was shown in email message.
+* Upgraded league/csv library to v9.
+* Added more filters to email campaigns templatifiers.

 = 2.2.38.0 =
 * Added: Convertkit emailing support.